ToyKeeper/fuckometer/README.md

 ## Getting started

 This might take a while.
+To use this tool...

 1. Make a config file, as described above.
 2. Run the fuckometer.
 Expect to re-start it a lot while adding conduits.